interplanaria/minercraft/README.md

 ### b.
 Mempool.com

-You can use the following config to connect to Mempool.com merchant API (Tentative):
+You can use the following config to connect to Mempool.com merchant API (Tentative) using the beta token (free):

 ```javascript
 const miner = new Minercraft({